yffenim/splunk_attack_visualizations/README.md

 (Note to click on `count` after running query as we are interested in the top count)

-`source="windows_server_attack_logs.csv" host="windows_server_attack_logs" | eval account_status=if(signature="An attempt was made to reset an accounts password" OR signature="A user account was locked out" OR signature="An account was successfully logged on", "Account Possibly Compromised", "Not Compromised") | top account_status by user, signature`
+`source="windows_server_attack_logs.csv" host="windows_server_attack_logs" | eval account_status=if(signature IN ("An attempt was made to reset an accounts password","A user account was locked out","An account was successfully logged on"), "Account Possibly Compromised", "Not Compromised") | top account_status by user, signature`

 Confirm top users:
 `source="windows_server_attack_logs.csv" host="windows_server_attack_logs"| top limit=10 user`